Tonin386/moviedirectory/README.md

 <li>Note movies</li>
 <li>Comment movies</li>
 </ul>
-<p>More functionnalities are to be expected.</p>
+<p>More functionalities are to be expected.</p>
 <h2 id="documentation">Documentation</h2>
 <p>Unfortunately, there is no documentation yet.
 If you’d like to help, feel free to contact me.</p>
 <h2 id="setup-development-environment">Setup development environment</h2>
-<p>The project uses the Django framework, so you need Python 3+ installed on your machine to start developping.</p>
+<p>The project uses the Django framework, so you need Python 3+ installed on your machine to start developing.</p>
 <p><strong>Install Python 3+ for Windows :</strong> <a href="https://docs.python.org/3/using/windows.html">https://docs.python.org/3/using/windows.html</a> <em>You may need to add python/pip to PATH in order to perform the next steps</em></p>
 <p><strong>Install Python 3+ for Linux:</strong> <code>sudo apt install python3.X</code></p>
 <p>Once you are sure to have a Python version &gt;= Python3, you need to clone the repository locally :</p>